-In the first quarter of 2020, the Company performed an interim impairment test of its goodwill and intangible assets.
-Based on this test, the Company determined its one reporting unit's goodwill and indefinite-lived trade name assets were not impaired as of March 31, 2020.
+In the first and second quarters of 2020, the Company performed an interim impairment test of its goodwill and intangible assets.
+Based on these tests, the Company determined its one reporting unit's goodwill and indefinite-lived trade name assets were not impaired as of both March 31, 2020 and June 30, 2020.
 While the Company considered the impact the COVID-19 pandemic may have on it future cash flows when preparing its interim goodwill impairment test, the full extent of the impact that the COVID-19 pandemic will have on the Company's business, operations and financial condition is currently unknown.
-The Company will continue to assess its goodwill for impairment as events and circumstances change.
-Any further deterioration in the Company's forecasted revenue, gross material margin, and/or costs and expenses could result in an impairment of a portion or all of its goodwill.
-The amount of such impairment would be recognized as an expense in the period the goodwill is impaired.
+The Company will continue to assess its goodwill and intangible asset for impairment as events and circumstances change.
+Any further deterioration in the Company's forecasted revenue, gross material margin, and/or costs and expenses, or an increase in the Company's assumed discount rate, could result in an impairment of a portion or all of its goodwill or a portion or all of its intangible asset.
+The amount of such impairment would be recognized as a noncash expense in the period the goodwill and/or intangible asset is impaired.
+With all other assumptions being held constant, a 50 basis point increase in the assumed discount rate as of June 30, 2020 would result in an impairment of both the Company's goodwill and intangible asset.

-Operating loss in the three months ended March 31, 2020 was \$2.0 million, compared to \$0.3 million in the three months ended March 31, 2019.
+Operating loss in the three months ended June 30, 2020 was \$4.5 million, compared to \$1.2 million in the three months ended June 30, 2019.
+Operating loss in the six months ended June 30, 2020 was \$6.5 million, compared to \$1.5 million in the six months ended June 30, 2019.